thegetty/quire-docs/content/documentation/zooming-images-maps.md

 <div class="box warning">

-- Basic mapping functionality was added into Quire early on, but hasn't been used in production on any projects yet and so remains very rough.
-Maps are unlikely to be a supported feature moving forward as they can be very demanding and beyond what we’re able to support for the Quire community at large.
-Our hope though is that we’ll be able to demonstrate some working examples in the future to at least act as a guide if you wish to pursue your own maps.
-In the meantime, you’re welcome to make use of the map functionality as it exists, but proceed through this section at your own risk.
+- Basic mapping functionality was added into Quire early on but hasn't been used in production on any projects yet, and so remains very rough.
+Maps are unlikely to be a supported feature moving forward as they can be very demanding and beyond what we can support for the Quire community at large.
+In the future, we hope to demonstrate some working examples that can act as a guide if you wish to pursue maps yourself.
+In the meantime, you're welcome to make use of the map functionality as it exists but proceed through this section with caution.

 </div>